 Only 13.5% of owners had a fault in the first year, and issues that did crop up tended to be minor ones related to trim and electrics.
 That's handy if, like many owners, you live quite far away from its dealerships.
 The Subaru was ranked second for safety features, too, and fourth for build quality.
 Owners also praised its comfortable front seats, helping it achieve a 17th-place finish overall.

 The Nissan Leaf shows how reliable electric cars can be too.
 A seamless, powerful and almost silent driving experience was ranked as one of the best on sale, and overall reliability is mostly impressive - as shown by its 97% score.

 Potential owners may be slightly put off by 22.6% of owners saying they’d had problems in the first year of ownership, however, but electrical gremlins were once again blamed.
 It also finished top in the running costs section and the 239-mile range of the e+ model means you can manage longer journeys without worry.

-Cars usually tumble down our Driver Power list as they get older but the hybrid-only Lexus CT seems to be maturing well.
+Cars usually tumble down our Driver Power list as they get older but the hybrid-only Lexus CT seemed to mature well.
 An overall position of 19th is very impressive, as is its 96.8% reliability score.
 It came third in terms of build quality, with an average percentage of cars picking up faults in the first year.